 Your optimal stock strategy

-While we can recommend the first and second way without hesitation, we at RoboAdvisors (still) advise you to be careful.
-Computer programs are a huge help in almost all situations - including when investing.
-But the current tendency of the financial sector to capture as many private investors as customers with its RoboAdvisors is worrying.
+While we can recommend the first and second way without hesitation, we (still) advise you to be careful with RoboAdvisors.
+Computer programs are a huge help in almost all situations in life - even when investing.
+But the current inclination of the financial sector to attract as many private investors as possible with its RoboAdvisors customers to capture is worrying.

-Our advice is: Combine the 1 and 2 options.
-For example, you can split the money and invest part of it in individual shares and invest part in funds or ETFs.
-It will be exciting to see which strategy has produced the better result after ten years.
+Our advice is: combine options 1 and 2.
+For example, you can split the money and invest some in individual stocks on your own and part in Funds or ETFs invest.
+It will be exciting to see which ones Strategy has brought the better result after ten years.

 10 steps: invest 10000 Euro correctly